Campfire Cuisine Beyond Hot Dogs: An Introduction to Hearth Cooking

 In this hands-on class, you’re going to learn how to cook over an open fire.
 But what you’ll really learn are the primal cooking skills that will make you a better cook in your daily life.

 We’re going to cover the four basic cooking techniques: baking, roasting, frying and boiling.
 While preparing a meal on an outdoor hearth, you’ll learn how to tell temperature without a thermometer, how to tell the doneness of food by using all of your senses, and how to build a bad-ass fire.

-The cost of the class includes a light meal you will help to make: A vegetarian spring soup; Rusks, a fried bread; either grilled venison or moose; and dessert.
+The cost of the class includes a light meal you will help to make: A vegetarian spring soup, rusks (a fried bread), grilled meat, and dessert.